 Chart: Changes to the Standard Deduction3

 At first glance, the increase in the standard deduction made itemizing look even less worthwhile.
 But there’s another piece to the puzzle.

 The 2018 tax reform bill got rid of the personal exemption.
 That’s the amount a taxpayer used to be able to deduct from their taxable income for themselves and any dependents claimed on their tax return.
 Here’s how those two changes played out:

 In 2017, the personal exemption was $4,050 per dependent (like a child or relative) and per taxfiler.4 So, back then, a married couple filing jointly with no dependents who made $100,000 received a $12,700 standard deduction and $8,100 in personal exemptions, leaving them with a taxable income of $79,200 ($100,000 – $20,800 = $79,200).

 In 2018, that same couple received a $24,000 standard deduction and no personal exemptions, leaving them with a taxable income of $76,000.

 Essentially, the tax reform bill simplified this portion of the income tax process.
 In many cases, the increase in the standard deduction makes up for the elimination of personal exemptions, leaving some Americans with more money in their pockets.

 Keep in mind that every situation is different as far as whether you should take the standard deduction or whether you should itemize.
 Talk to a tax pro to know what's best for you.

 Difference in Child Tax Credit

 The kids are finally paying off.
-In 2017, if parents made less than $110,000 jointly and $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.5 The 2018 tax reform bill increased that credit to $2,000 per qualified child and raised the income limits for the credit to $400,000 jointly and $200,000 individually.6 This means a lot more people will be able to receive tax credits for Junior.
+In 2017, if parents made less than $110,000 jointly or $75,000 individually, they received a $1,000 child tax credit for qualified children under the age of 17.5 The 2018 tax reform bill increased that credit to $2,000 per qualified child and raised the income limits for the credit to $400,000 jointly and $200,000 individually.6 This means a lot more people will be able to receive tax credits for Junior.
 Woo-hoo!

 More Changes for Taxpayers With Kids

 If you have children, you may have a 529 college savings plan in place.
 Money you put in the account grows tax-free, but up until 2018, it could only be used for qualifying college expenses.
 The new tax reform bill changed that.